BUEC500C1/news-analyzer-primnp/README.md

 **Homework 2 Phase 2**

 **Works Completed**
-1. Integrated *flask_restful* to each of the module to make them become a full RESTFUL system
+1. Integrated *flask_restful* to each of the module to make them become a full RESTFUL system (aka create flask applications)
     * each API modules are not fully implemented; they are stub APIs serve to demonstrate possible features

 example partial implementations of flask_restful: